WVUP-CD: W17AB in the 1980s

 Octagon Corporation, the owner of WMBB-TV in Panama City, applied in 1980 to build a translator on channel 40 in Tallahassee to rebroadcast WMBB-TV to Panama City.
 At the time, the station was an NBC affiliate, which Tallahassee lacked.
 When channel 40—an underlying allocation for a full-service station in the city—received applications, Octagon then filed to build channel 40 outright as a full-power simulcaster of WMBB-TV.
 Those plans hit a snag, however, when an affiliation switch in Panama City turned WMBB-TV into an ABC affiliate, which Tallahassee already had.
 At the suggestion of the Federal Communications Commission (FCC), Octagon reapplied to operate a low-power station capable of originating its own programming.
-Group W Cable, which served Tallahassee, then made a lucrative suggestion its own: if channel 17 went on the air as an independent, it would gain carriage on the cable system.
+Group W Cable, which served Tallahassee, then made a lucrative suggestion of its own: if channel 17 went on the air as an independent, it would gain carriage on the cable system.

 W17AB began broadcasting on May 11, 1984.
 However, it was not immediately seen in cable homes because the company feared adding the low-power station would require it to pay additional copyright fees.
 Octagon won a ruling in federal district court, and a copyright judge ruled that the addition of local low-power TV stations did not require such payments, paving the way for W17AB to be added to the Group W lineup in February 1985.
 The addition of cable coverage caused viewership to jump from 7,000 to 16,000 households; Arbitron began listing its programming in ratings surveys, a practice previously only afforded to full-power stations, and in its May and July 1985 ratings books, W17AB was the most-watched low-power station in the country.

 In 1986, Phipps Television, owner of Tallahassee-area CBS affiliate WCTV, acquired W17AB and kept its format as a minority and local-interest complement to WCTV.
 The A. C. Nielsen Company, the other television ratings agency at the time, also began rating W17AB, making it the first low-power TV station so measured.
 In addition, Phipps upgraded programming and equipment.

 However, the launch of new TV programming options cut severely into W17AB's marketability.
 In the span of a year, three new full- and low-power TV stations went on the air in the market.
 On March 13, 1989, the station switched from being an independent to rebroadcasting the Home Shopping Network, consequently losing its cable carriage; five people were laid off.
 Months later, the station was sold to Associated Christian Television System, owner of WACX, a Christian television station in Leesburg.
 By 1991, when it purchased W09BI (later WWRP-LP), it was airing an all-religious lineup on channel 17.